dhaitz/mplcyberpunk/README.md

 This effect is currently only implemented for lines.

-The indisvidual steps are described [here](https://matplotlib.org/matplotblog/posts/matplotlib-cyberpunk-style/) in more detail.
+The individual steps are described [here](https://matplotlib.org/matplotblog/posts/matplotlib-cyberpunk-style/) in more detail.